 Sotheby’s operate a twice yearly auction of Southeast Asian Art & Antiquities in New York in the months of March and September.

 The sculpture was described as: “Visnu Buff sandstone Central India.
 Carved in openwork relief with Vishnu seated in lalitasana on his vehicle Garuda, holding his attributes the conch, mace an discus, his lower right hand in varada mudra.
 The bejeweled deity wearing a tall crown, his face with a benign expression, framed by representations of his avatars set within niches on either side.

 Property of a European Collector.”

 It carried an Auction estimate of USD 4,000 to USD 6,000 and Sold for USD 4,200 (not including Buyers Premium).

-Allowing for inflation alone this would be over $7,000 in today’s value.
+Allowing for inflation alone, this would be over $8,250 in today’s value.
+At top estimate, this would be over $12,000 in today’s value.

 As an added bonus and proof of authenticity the carving still retains it’s original Sotheby’s Lot No. Label.

 It has substantially increased in value over the years as a RARE piece from a prestigious Collection and a RARE piece of Asian antiquity.